 Trevor Bentley

-Of Samoan and Pakeha descent, Trevor Bentley researches, writes and teaches about 19th century New Zealand contact, maritime and military history.
-A multi-award winning author, he has a special interest in the interaction of Maori and Pakeha in pre-Treaty New Zealand.
-His primary focus is the Pakeha and Maori who crossed cultures voluntary or as captives.
-Dr Bentley has authored seven themed New Zealand histories and recently completed a second anthology titled 'Pakeha-Maori Narratives, A New Zealand Genre'.
+Of Samoan and Pakeha descent, Trevor Bentley researches, writes, and teaches about 19th-century New Zealand social, maritime, and military history.
+A multi-award-winning author, he has a special interest in the interaction of Maori and Pakeha in pre-Treaty New Zealand.
+His primary focus is the Pakeha and Maori who crossed cultures voluntarily and as captives.
+Dr. Bentley has authored eight themed New Zealand histories and two anthologies.
+A long-term member of the New Zealand Military Historical Society, he lives in Tauranga with his wife, Helen.

 Genre: